 Our data center operations are located in leased facilities in Redwood City, California.
-We are in the process of moving our data center operations to San Jose, California and changing our data center infrastructure.
-We expect the move to be completed by the end of October 2006.
-We may experience technical difficulties in connection with these changes.
-If we experience a system failure or disruption for any reason, including in connection with changes in our data center location or infrastructure, the performance of our website would be harmed and our service could shut down.
+If we experience a system failure or disruption, the performance of our website would be harmed and our service could shut down.
 Our database and systems are vulnerable to damage or interruption from human error, earthquakes, fire, floods, power loss, telecommunications failures, physical or electronic break-ins, computer viruses, other attempts to harm our systems and similar events.
 Our operations are particularly vulnerable to earthquakes in the San Francisco Bay Area.
 Although we maintain insurance to cover a variety of risks, the scope and amount of our insurance coverage may not be sufficient to cover our losses resulting from system failures or other disruptions to our online operations.
 For example, we do not carry insurance covering damage resulting directly from earthquakes and the limit on our business interruption insurance is approximately \$10.0 million.
 Any system failure or disruption and any resulting losses that are not recoverable under our insurance policies may materially harm our business, operating results and financial condition.